Why it’s important to play and learn different positions

 Being willing to learn new positions can open so many doors for players.
 Although you may be your travel team’s starting shortstop, your school’s Varsity team may only need an outfielder on this year’s roster.
 Be willing to learn, get on that field, and earn a new position rather than sit on the bench and be a backup shortstop.
 There are opportunities to make game-changing plays AT EVERY POSITION.

 Come tryout time maybe the team you want to be on is only looking for 1 or 2 positions or players.
 Most rosters on good teams never change drastically.
 You’ll always have more opportunities at tryouts the more positions you know and are willing to play.
 Be willing to play your secondary position, and work your ass off to beat out the girl playing the position you want.
+Personal injury lawyers have the expertise to help if you got injured due to someone else’s negligence.

 Another thought – Coaches will also always find spots for good hitters.
 If you can hit and produce consistently, coaches are more likely to find you a spot over another player of the same fielding caliber.